What is sugar?

 Acesulfame potassium has been used in Europe since 1983 and in the U.S. since 1988.
 It can now be found in foods and beverages in countries around the world.
 The U.S. Food and Drug Administration (FDA) has reaffirmed the sweetener's safety numerous times since its first approval.
 The Scientific Committee for Food of the European Union and the Joint Expert Committee on Food Additives (JECFA), the scientific advisory body to the World Health Organization, have both determined that ace-K is safe for use in foods and beverages.

-Aspartame is a sugar substitute made up of two amino acids: aspartic acid and phenylalanine.
+Aspartame is a non-nutritive sweetener made up of two amino acids: aspartic acid and phenylalanine.
 When aspartic acid and phenylalanine are combined they create a sweet taste similar to sugar.
 Aspartame is approximately 200 times sweeter than table sugar (sucrose) which means that only a small amount is needed to sweeten a food or beverage and it contributes few, if any, calories.

 People have safely consumed products containing aspartame for over thirty years.
 The U.S. Food & Drug Administration, the Joint Expert Committee on Food Additives (JECFA) of the World Health Organization, and regulatory agencies in more than 100 countries have reviewed aspartame and found it safe for use.
 The American Medical Association, the Academy of Nutrition and Dietetics, and the American Diabetes Association recognize aspartame as safe.